wblack313/tarot_digital_codex/_minor_arcana/README.md

 - ⭐ Pentacles

 Each suit map out practical domain of human life:
-- ⚡ Life Force & Directed Will
+- 🌌 Life Force & Creative Power, Principle of Fire 🔥
-- ❤️ Emotions & Relationships
+- ❤️ Emotional/Relational Force, Principle of Water 💧
-- 💥 War & Politics (Strategy & Tactics)
+- ⚖️ War & Politics, Principle of Air 💨
-- 💰 Resource Management
+- 💰 Material Resource Management, Principle of Earth 🌱

+And the Major Arcana:
+- ✨ Archetypes & Spiritual Lessons, Principle of Spirit 🕊️

 <hr>